luisgaboardi/Study-In-Rasa/README.md

 ## How to Run

-1. Install the requirements with the command: `pip install -r requirements.txt`
+1. Install the requirements with the command: `pip3 install rasa`
 2. Run the command: `rasa shell`
 3. Talk with the bot